 Power, Language, and the Education of African-American Children

-Rethinking Schools is pleased to present this special publication, "The Real Ebonics Debate: Language, Power, and the Education of African-American Children."
+Rethinking Schools is pleased to present this special issue, “The Real Ebonics Debate: Language, Power, and the Education of African-American Children.”
 For the first time in the history of Rethinking Schools, guest editors have solicited and written the articles, and overseen editorial content from inception to implementation.

 Perhaps more than any other debate in education, the study of language grapples with questions of power and identity.
 We believe it is especially important that African-American educators take the lead in defining the discussion around Ebonics.
 We are pleased that Theresa Perry and Lisa Delpit approached Rethinking Schools with the proposal to guest edit this issue on Ebonics.
 Both are well-respected educators with a long history of challenging educational practices that are a disservice to African-American students.